andreas-schwenk/web-template/README.md

 ## JSDoc

-JavaScript is a dynamically typed language.
+JavaScript is a dynamically typed language, meaning variable types are determined at runtime rather than at compile time, allowing variables to hold values of any type without explicit declarations.
+This flexibility can simplify code but may introduce runtime type errors.

-A dynamically typed language is one in which variable types are determined at runtime, rather than at compile time, allowing variables to hold values of any type without explicit declarations.
-This flexibility can lead to simpler code but may introduce runtime type errors.
+JSDoc is used in JavaScript to provide inline documentation and type annotations, helping developers understand and maintain code.
+It generates documentation and enhances code editor support, such as autocompletion and type checking.

-JSDoc is used in JavaScript to provide inline documentation and type annotations for code, helping developers understand and maintain code by generating documentation and enabling better code editor support, such as autocompletion and type checking.
+In VS Code, file `jsconfig.json` is used to configure the JavaScript language service, enabling features like IntelliSense, code navigation, and project-wide type checking.

-In VS Code, we use the file `jsconfig.json` to configure the JavaScript language service.
-For example, it enables features such as IntelliSense, code navigation, and project-wide type checking.
+To gain a better understanding, open the files `src/vec.js` and `src/control.js` and study the JSDoc comments, which begin with `/**`.

-Refer to the file `src/vec.js` and review the JSDoc comments, which begin with `/**`.
-You should provide JSDoc comments for each class, method, attribute, global variable, method/function parameter, return type, and so on.
+> You should always provide JSDoc comments for each class, method, attribute, global variable, method/function parameter, return type, and so on.

 ## Debugging

-We have two options to debug a file:
+We can either debug the entire website or debug individual JavaScript files using Node.js.

 ### Debugging with a browser